canonical/certification-docs/Policy_Guide.rst

 any bugs found in the Suite, including being available to re-run tests, commands, participate in debugging, replacing or patching the Suite, etc.

+When such bugs are discovered, please reach out to your Partner Engineer for guidance.

 Hardware Bugs
 '''''''''''''
 Bugs found in hardware or firmware are solely the responsibility of the